 Set your imagination free at Ierapetra’s fortress

 Standing at Ierapetra’s fortress, overlooking the old neighbourhoods and gazing out to sea, you’ll let the stories of the Saracen pirates take over your imagination.
 A point of architectural pride for Ierapetra and its most impressive attraction, the famous Fortress of Kales was built at the beginning of the 14th century and has witnessed its fair share of history – notably the Venetian and Ottoman wars.
 Well-preserved, it hosts various cultural events, like the Kirvia Cultural Festival every summer.

-The nights in Ierapetra are eventful.
+The nights in Ierapetra are unforgettable.
 They begin with a walk on the beach or along the waterfront.
 The tavernas here are famous for their fresh fish, adding even more vitality to an already lively city, where it feels like every sunset marks the beginning of a great celebration.

-Hidden gems of Ierapetra
+Hidden gems of Ierapetra, Crete

-A bishops’ seat, Ierapetra has interesting religious monuments.
+A bishop’s seat, Ierapetra has interesting religious monuments.
 It’s worth visiting the churches of Panagia tou Kale, Afendi Christo, Agios Spyridon and Agios Ioannis, which was converted to a mosque in the 17th century.

-The forest and plateau of Selakano
+The scenery of Selakano